lmtoy/lmtoy_run/README.md

 Important directories to remember in the LMTOY environment:

+    $LMTOY                                root directory of all LMTOY software components
     $DATA_LMT                             root directory of LMT (read-only) raw data
     $WORK_LMT                             root directory of your LMT pipeline results
     $WORK_LMT/$PID                        pipeline results for this PID